project-flotta/flotta-operator/docs/design/http_api_swagger.md

 ### <span id="metrics-allow-list"></span> metrics-allow-list

-> Specification of metrics to be collected
+> Specification of system metrics to be collected